Before you begin

 Best rated products

 This carousel displays best rated products.
 The code is similar to the carousel that displays the most popular products.
 The main difference is the index you target.
-You have to target the replica index callede_commerce_transformed_rating_desc
+You have to target the replica index callede_commerce_transformed_rating_desc, which ranks products on the popularity attribute.

 JavaScript